exercism/julia/CONTRIBUTING.md

 After following the steps above, your exercise should contain _at least_ the following files:

-- `README.md` - The problem description and other information that is presented to the student.
+- `.docs/` - The problem description and other information that is presented to the student.
 Generated using `configlet`.
 - `example.jl` - Contains an example solution that proves the test suite works.
-- `$slug.ipynb` - The Jupyter notebook version of the exercise.
-Generated using `bin/generate-notebooks.jl`.
 - `$slug.jl` - The file that the student will write their solution in.
 May contain stubs or be empty depending on the exercise.
 - `runtests.jl` - The test suite for the exercise.
 Contains a standardized comment referring to the canonical data version and tests.
 It must only `include` `$slug.jl`, not `example.jl`.

 Further, an entry in `config.json` was added for the exercise.

-It may contain further files, e.g. to add additional information to the README.
+It may contain further files, e.g. to add additional information or provide extra code.
 This is the bare minimum.

-Take a look at the `exercise/` directory or commit history for examples, or at this [example](https://github.com/exercism/julia/commit/310077d4ed4711122e12795792390b331df72980) of what a commit adding a new exercise should look like.
+Take a look at the `exercise/` directory or commit history for examples, or at this [example](https://github.com/exercism/julia/pull/560) of what a PR adding a new exercise should look like.

 ### Existing exercises

 There are always improvements possible on existing exercises.

-#### Improving the README.md
+#### Improving the exercise instructions

-`README.md`: the description that shows up on the student's exercise page, when they are ready to start.
-It's also downloaded as part of the exercise's data.
-The `README.md`, together with the `runtests.jl` file form the contract for the implementation of the exercise.
-No test should _force_ a specific implementation, no `README.md` explanation should _give away_ a certain implementation.
-The `README.md` files are [generated][doc-readme], which is explains [here][doc-readme].

-  - This file may need to be _regenerated_ in order to sync with the latest canonical data.
-  - You may contribute track specific `hints.md`, as listed in that [document][doc-readme]
-  - You may improve the track specific `exercise-readme-insert.md`, and regenerate all the readmes.
+The files in .docs define the exercise instructions.
+Read more about what they're supposed to contain and where to edit them [here][doc-readme].

+There are some generic instructions that appear for every exercise.
+If you want to edit those, just search the repo for the text you saw on the website and wanted to edit.

 #### Syncing the exercise

-Syncing an exercise with _canonical data_: There is a [problem-specifications][problem-specifications] repository that holds test data in a standardised format.
+Syncing an exercise with _canonical data_: There is a [problem-specifications][problem-specifications] repository that holds test data and exercise instructions in a standardised format.
-These tests are occasionally fixed, improved, added, removed or otherwise changed.
+These files are occasionally fixed, improved, added, removed or otherwise changed.
-Each change also changes the _version_ of that canonical data.
 Syncing an exercise consists of:

-  - updating or adding the `version` comment on top of the `runtests.jl` file,
-  - updating the `runtests.jl` file,
+  - rerunning the test generator script (and then re-adding and julia-specific tests)
-  - match the `example.jl` file to still work with the new tests, and
+  - check that the `example.jl` still works with the new tests.
+If it doesn't, have a think about whether we want the new tests or want to opt out, maybe open an issue.
-  - regenerate the `README.md`, should there be any changes.
+  - sync the instructions and introduction files in .docs.
+Make sure that any changes we've made specifically for the Julia track are maintained
+  - think about whether synchronising the exercise has actually improved the track, if it hasn't, maybe open a PR on problem-specifications to improve the content there first, or open an issue here to let us know.

-#### Improving or adding mentor notes
+#### Improving or adding dig-deeper pages and mentor notes

-[Mentor notes][mentor-notes] are the notes that are given to the mentors to guide them with mentoring.
-These notes _do not live in this repository_, but instead in the `website-copy` repository.
-Take a look at their [contributing guidelines][contributing-website-copy].
+We like to include detailed information about expert solutions to exercises.
+You can find this information in the .approaches directory for exercises.
+Please feel free to open a PR or an issue if you'd like to make a change.
+Tag @cmcaine because they wrote most of these docs :)

+This content was mostly pulled from the mentoring notes in the `exercism/website-copy` repository, but for maintenance ease we only update the "approaches" files now.
+Most of the content from the old mentoring notes has been adapted into the approaches files now (see https://github.com/exercism/julia/issues/644 for any remaining conversions).

 ## Documentation